Get the most recent information on South Australia's response to the Coronavirus pandemic.

 This benefit does not apply to preschool children.

 Dame Roma Mitchell Trust Fund

-Grants are available to children and young people who are under the guardianship of the Minister.
+Grants are available to children and young people in care.
 See Dame Roma Mitchell grants for additional information.